 4. Visit Pigeon Island National Park

-Off the northern tip of St. Lucia, Pigeon Island is a National Park and historically important landmark that offers visitors a peek into the island’s rich history.
+Off the northern tip of St. Lucia, Pigeon Island is a National Park and historically important landmark that offers visitors a peek into the island’s history.
 It is connected to the mainland by a causeway and can be accessed for $8USD or as part of an organized tour.

-First occupied by the indigenous Caribs, then pirates, the French, British, and French again, the island contains relics from all of them, including well-preserved ruins of military buildings and Fort Rodney, from which you can view St. Lucia’s stunning coastline and the nearby island of Martinique on a clear day.
+First occupied by the Indigenous Caribs, then pirates, the French, British, and French again, the island contains relics from all of them, including well-preserved ruins of military buildings and Fort Rodney, from which you can view St. Lucia’s stunning coastline and the nearby island of Martinique on a clear day.

 Don’t forget your swim gear!
-The island also has two beautiful beaches, a SNUBA centre, as well as a pub and restaurant serving authentic local fare.
+The island also has two beautiful beaches, a SNUBA centre, as well as a pub and a restaurant serving authentic local fare.

 5. Tour La Soufriere Volcano & Sulphur Springs Park